-Relationship marketing is all about building solid connections with your client base, fostering customer engagement, loyalty and interaction.
-Much like in a romantic relationship, it takes time, energy and even human emotion; the results are 100% worth it.
+Relationship marketing is about building solid connections with your client base and fostering customer engagement, loyalty, and interaction.
+Much like a romantic relationship, it takes time, energy, and even human emotion; the results are 100% worth it.

-Let’s look at ten facts you should know about relationship marketing to convince you that it should be your number 1 priority, just like that special someone is in your personal life!
+Let’s look at ten facts you should know about relationship marketing to convince you that it should be your number one priority, just like that special someone is in your personal life!

-It’s vital to understand the numbers of what it takes to onboard a client.
-It’s not only the money it takes to attract them, it’s how long it takes to understand them and their business.
-That feeling when you finally get into a good rhythm of work with a client is so sweet, that you don’t want to immediately throw it away by chasing another shiny new customer!
+Understanding the numbers of what it takes to onboard a client is vital.
+It’s not only the money it takes to attract them; it’s how long it takes to understand them and their business.
+When you finally get into a good rhythm of work with a client, that feeling is so sweet that you don’t want to immediately throw it away by chasing another shiny new customer!

+A relationship with clients helps you meet their needs; this is a known fact.
 While we talk a lot about how loyal customers will increase your revenue, they’ll also improve your business.
-Those open channels of communication mean that you get honest and constructive feedback, whether on existing processes or things you’re just trying out.
+Those open channels of communication mean you get honest and constructive feedback, whether on existing processes or things you’re just trying out.
 Take advantage of it to help your business go from strength to strength.

 There’s a reason we keep coming back to them again and again.
-Studies show that clients feel honored, recognized and excited to receive an exclusive offer.
-It helps them feel that they get something out of their relationship with you (beyond your awesome services, of course!) that makes their loyalty worthwhile.
+Studies show that clients feel honored, recognized, and excited to receive an exclusive offer.
+It helps them feel that they get something out of their relationship with you (beyond your excellent services, of course!) that makes their loyalty worthwhile.

 Referral programs are also win-win.
 Giving a gift to a client for a positive referral makes both of you happy in this relationship.

-We love to help clients mark the milestones in their business, showing how we really invest in their success.
-Obviously, you have to play this one by ear as sometimes you might not want to share who your clients are, or they won’t want to be mentioned; but if you’re both happy, why not give them a shout out?
-Relationships are about support, right?
+We love to help clients mark the milestones in their business, showing how we invest in their success.
+You have to play this one by ear as sometimes you might not want to share who your clients are, or they won’t want to be mentioned; but if you’re both happy, why not give them a shout-out?
+Relationships are about support.

-That’s an unequivocal fact.
-Clients who will vouch for you without being prompted, who will promote your services to friends, family, and colleagues; these guys are golden.
+That’s an undeniable fact.
+Clients who will vouch for you without being prompted and promote your services to friends, family, and colleagues are golden.
 There are few things more valuable to a business owner than word-of-mouth referrals.
 So you want to make them feel special.
-By using relationship marketing strategies to give your customers not simply a product, but an experience, you’ll foster a connection that they’ll want to shout about!
+By using relationship marketing strategies to give your customers not simply a product but an experience, you’ll foster a connection they’ll want to shout about!

 We’re all too old to play games, right?
-With good relationship marketing, sometimes it’s the simplest things that have the biggest impact.
+With good relationship marketing, sometimes the simplest things have the most significant impact.
 Engage regularly with comments on social media, using clients’ names and welcoming new followers.
-Provide proactive service – don’t simply wait for them to come to you.
+Provide proactive service – don’t wait for them to come to you.
 Ask them for ideas (and then action them!).